 This Prospectus has been approved for issue for the purposes of Section 21 FSMA by Mercer Limited.
 Mercer Limited is authorised and regulated in the conduct of its investment business in the United Kingdom by the Financial Conduct Authority under firm reference number 121935.
-It should be noted that the Fund has been established as a UCITS fund in Ireland and that it has been approved by the Financial Conduct Authority in the United Kingdom as a recognised collective investment scheme for the purposes of Section 264 FSMA and the Fund may be marketed in the United Kingdom following the exit of the United Kingdom from the European Union in the absence of a withdrawal agreement between both parties pursuant to a notification made to the Financial Conduct Authority under Part 6 of The Collective Investment Schemes (Amendment etc.) (EU Exit) Regulations 2019.
-Accordingly, the Fund has the status in the UK of an "authorised fund" and can be marketed to the general public in the United Kingdom.
-Please note that this status is a temporary arrangement pending further developments surrounding Brexit.
+It should be noted that the Company has been established as a UCITS fund in Ireland and that it has been approved by the Financial Conduct Authority in the United Kingdom as a recognised collective investment scheme for the purposes of Section 264 FSMA and the Company may be marketed in the United Kingdom following the exit of the United Kingdom from the European Union in the absence of a withdrawal agreement between both parties pursuant to a notification made to the Financial Conduct Authority under Part 6 of The Collective Investment Schemes (Amendment etc.) (EU Exit) Regulations 2019.
+Accordingly, the Company has the status in the UK of an "authorised fund" and can be marketed to the general public in the United Kingdom.
 Investors in the United Kingdom should refer to the Country Supplement for Investors in the United Kingdom for further important information.